Dasharo/vpub/docs/index.md

   <b>I already have coreboot on my machine and don't want to waste my time on the hackathon</b>
 </h2>

-Really?
+You have coreboot on your machine, really?
 That's great news!
 But we encourage you to come anyway.
 With almost 100% certainty your corebooted machine firmware can become even better and we will show you numerous ways how you can improve it.

 Slowly getting interested?
 Good...
 Want more?
 Then come hack with us!